A virus normally seen during the winter months has led to temporary ward closures at Hull Royal Infirmary in recent days.

 In light of this unseasonal outbreak, hospital staff are now appealing for the public’s help in limiting the spread of the virus and keeping patients safe.

-Greta Johnson, Lead Nurse for Infection Control at Hull and East Yorkshire Hospitals NHS Trust says:
+Greta Johnson, Lead Nurse for Infection Control at Hull University Teaching Hospitals NHS Trust says:

 “It’s very unusual for a virus which is normally at its most prevalent in the midst of winter to be doing the rounds in July.